 Expect leaky joints eventually and keys that don’t seal perfectly.
 Lower-quality clarinets like these will incur repair costs that probably make it worth your while to pay more for a clarinet that won’t need so many visits to the shop.

 Related: Check out our list of cheap clarinets here.

 This price range is good for a horn that will serve the beginner well.
 It won’t be a clarinetist’s lifelong instrument, as the player will outgrow it.
 Still, a clarinet under $500 should work well for learning and playing in school band settings.

 Related: For more options, see our list of beginner clarinets here.

 An intermediate player will benefit from a clarinet costing between $500 and $1,000.
 You’ll find an instrument in this price range made of higher-quality plastic or wood.
 You will also notice a marked improvement in the instrument’s sound due to the better materials.

-We’ll only consider buying a clarinet this expensive if we are serious about the instrument.
+Only consider buying a clarinet this expensive if you are serious about the instrument.
 The price range rules out beginners because what if you don’t like playing the clarinet?